William Innes (merchant)

 Innes is listed in the UCL Legacies of British Slave-ownership database as the creditor of several slave-owners.

-Innes paid for a memorial to his nephew Joseph Innes, who died in Jamaica in 1779, in the Church of St Mary the Virgin in Lewisham.
-Innes left money in his will to have his own memorial there also.
+Innes funded a memorial in the Church of St Mary the Virgin in Lewisham for his nephew Joseph Innes, who died in Jamaica in 1779.
+He also left money in his will for a memorial to be placed there in his own honour.